natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_clitable.rst

 TextFSM CLI Table
 -----------------

-With TextFSM it is possible to process output of commands and obtain a structured result.
+With TextFSM it is possible to process output of commands and get a structured result.
 However, it is still necessary to manually specify which template will handle show commands each time TextFSM is used.

 It would be much more convenient to have some mapping between command and template so that you can write a common script that performs connections to devices, sends commands, chooses template and parse output according to template.

 TextFSM has such feature.
 To use it, you should create a file that describes mapping between commands and templates.
-In TextFSM it is called **index**.
+In TextFSM it is called ``index``.

 This file should be in a directory with templates and should have this format: